frabnet/WolClient-Linux/README.md

 # WolClient Linux

-A /bin/sh script to simplify power on of remote computers while connected via OpenVPN/pfSense VPN.
+A shell script to simplify power on of remote computers while connected via OpenVPN/pfSense VPN.
 This is a stripped down version of [WolClient](https://github.com/frabnet/WolClient) but for Linux users.

 ## pfSense setup / server side